node-red/node-red.github.io/docs/hardware/raspberrypi.md

 and possibly even higher.
 The command `free -h` will give you some clues as to how much memory is currently available.

+**Note**: The pre-installed version of Node-RED on Raspbian that uses the `node-red-start` command also sets it to 128MB by default.
+If you do want to change that, the file you need to edit (as sudo) is `/lib/systemd/system/nodered.service`.
+See below for how to add this to a manually installed version.

 #### Adding Autostart capability using SystemD

 The preferred way to autostart Node-RED on Pi is to use the built in systemd